-Exhibit Number Description Form of Underwriting Agreement.
-3.1# Amended and Restated Certificate of Incorporation of Registrant, as currently in effect.
+Exhibit Number Description 1.1 Form of Underwriting Agreement.
+3.1 Amended and Restated Certificate of Incorporation of Registrant, as currently in effect.
 3.2 Form of Amended and Restated Certificate of Incorporation of Registrant, to be in effect on the completion of the offering.
-3.3# Amended and Restated Bylaws of Registrant, as currently in effect.
+3.3 Amended and Restated Bylaws of Registrant, as currently in effect.
 3.4 Form of Amended and Restated Bylaws of Registrant, to be in effect on the completion of the offering.
 4.1 Form of common stock certificate.
+4.2 Form of 2013 Preferred Stock Warrant.
+4.3 Form of 2014 Preferred Stock Warrant.
+4.4 Form of 2015 Preferred Stock Warrant.
+4.5 Warrant to Purchase Stock issued to Silicon Valley Bank dated October 9, 2013.
 5.1 Opinion of Cooley LLP.
-10.1# Amended and Restated Investor Rights Agreement, dated as of March 4, 2015, by and among the Registrant and certain of its stockholders.
-10.2+# Progyny, Inc. 2008 Stock Plan, as amended, and forms of agreements thereunder.
-10.3+# Progyny, Inc. 2017 Equity Incentive Plan, as amended, and forms of agreements thereunder.
+10.1 Amended and Restated Investor Rights Agreement, dated as of March 4, 2015, by and among the Registrant and certain of its stockholders.
+10.2+ Progyny, Inc. 2008 Stock Plan, as amended, and forms of agreements thereunder.
+10.3+ Progyny, Inc. 2017 Equity Incentive Plan, as amended, and forms of agreements thereunder.
 10.4+ Progyny, Inc. 2019 Equity Incentive Plan and forms of agreements thereunder.
 10.5+ Progyny, Inc. 2019 Employee Stock Purchase Plan.
 10.6+ Form of Indemnity Agreement entered into by and between Registrant and each director and executive officer.
-10.7+ Amended and Restated Employment Agreement between Registrant and David Schlanger, dated , 2019.
-10.8+ Amended and Restated Employment Agreement between Registrant and Peter Anevski, dated , 2019.
-10.9+# Letter Agreement between Registrant and Karin Ajmani, effective June 10, 2019.
-10.10# Loan and Security Agreement, dated as of June 8, 2018, between Silicon Valley Bank and Registrant.
+10.7+ Amended and Restated Employment Agreement between Registrant and David Schlanger, dated September 23, 2019.
+10.8+ Amended and Restated Employment Agreement between Registrant and Peter Anevski, dated September 25, 2019.
+10.9+ Letter Agreement between Registrant and Karin Ajmani, effective June 10, 2019.
+10.10 Loan and Security Agreement, dated as of June 8, 2018, between Silicon Valley Bank and Registrant.
+10.11 Sublease Agreement, dated as of July 29, 2019 by and between IPREO Holdings, LLC and the Registrant.
 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
 23.2 Consent of Cooley LLP (included in Exhibit 5.1).
-24.1 Power of Attorney (included on signature page). submitted by amendment. pusly filed.
+24.1 Power of Attorney (included on page II-6 of the Registration Statement filed September 27, 2019).
+99.1 Consent of Kevin Gordon, as director nominee.
+II-5